ddunl/dotfiles/readme.md

 # Dotfiles

-Use make push to copy dotfiles from repo to correct location, make pull for the opposite
+Use make install to copy dotfiles from repo to correct location, make pull for the opposite